mracsys/tootr/README.md

 ### Settings

 Randomzier and tracker settings can be accessed from the hamburger menu in the upper left.
-Randomizer settings default to full entrance shuffle plus all *sanity settings enabled without mixed pools or decoupled entrances.
+Randomizer settings default to full entrance shuffle; all *sanity settings except freestanding rupees/hearts, pots/crates, and beehives enabled; and no mixed pools or decoupled entrances.
 This maximizes entrances and locations to discover in the tracker.
 Settings are divided into 4 menus:

 #### Tracker Settings